ZerdBG3/RAW/Features.md

 * Level 2: Reckless Attack
   - Both the Interrupt and the Spell can only be used on the first attack of the turn
   - Interrupt changed to no longer consider the roll before asking, so it can always activate even if the attack will hit without needing advantage.
 Unfortunately, I wasn't able to hide the attack roll.
 If you use the interrupt without the "asking" option, it will always trigger.
   - Attacking Recklessly allows for all attacks on the same turn to be done with advantage (but not after the turn ends, so no advantage on AoO).
-The enemies can still gain advantage on attacks aganinst the barbarian until the start of the barbairan's next turn
+The enemies can still gain advantage on attacks aganinst the barbarian until the start of the barbarian's next turn

 ## Barbarian (Berserker) ⚙️ `barbarian_berserker`
 * Level 3: Removed Throw as a bonus action from Frenzy